Ash-Sdh/12449879_object-detection-robotic-vision/README.md

 To improve performance in cluttered environments, a Convolutional Block Attention Module (CBAM) was added to the YOLOv5 backbone.
 Model accuracy and speed were evaluated to analyze the trade-off between detection precision and inference time.

----

-### Expected Tasks
-According to the assignment brief, the following steps were required:
-1. Build and train a working end-to-end baseline model.
-2. Add a creative improvement (such as attention or optimization).
-3. Evaluate model performance using accuracy and latency metrics.
-4. Document the experiment setup, results, and runtime effort.

----

 ### Implementation Overview
 1. **Baseline YOLOv5s**
    - Pre-trained model fine-tuned on the COCO128 dataset.